-The library provides access to Windows and Mac computers for student use.
-Video cameras and headphones are available for checkout for use within the building.
-Voice recorders are also available for checkout.
+The library provides access to 60 Windows and Mac computers for student use.
+Video cameras and iPads are also available for checkout for use within the building.
+Equipment for listening, viewing, and editing media is provided.
 DVDs and CDs are available for listening, viewing or checkout.
 The library also provides laminating services and materials for making bulletin boards.
 A color copier, scanner, and printers are available for student and faculty use.

 The IT department supplies and maintains the permanent projection equipment in campus classrooms.
-The library provides portable multimedia projectors and other media equipment for checkout to faculty, staff, and students for campus use.
+The library provides portable multimedia projectors and other media equipment for checkout to faculty, staff and students for campus use.
+Workshops are offered periodically to assist students in using technology and in producing and editing media.